harini-s-26/Twitter-clone-/README.md

 # Twitter-clone
-Done using HTML,CSS and JavaScript
+Done using HTML and CSS